leider/mcbApp/MCB/README.txt

-run mvn install to produce a self-containing runnable jar
+run ./gradlew copyJar to create a self-containing runnable jar